We are reader-supported. Links on our site may earn us a commission. More about us

 The downside is that the speakers can only amplify the sounds as they are; they can’t enhance them.
 Generally speaking, when poor quality sounds are made louder, the quality worsens, which is true in some cases with the DEP-20.

-Ultimately, it’s pretty hard to complain; some more expensive keyboard pianos should have a speaker system this good and don’t.
+Ultimately, it’s pretty hard to complain; some more expensive digital pianos should have a speaker system this good and don’t.

 Keyboard feel 3.7